kstenerud/dogma/kbnf.md

 * A low value and a tilde (low ~), indicating a low bound only.
 * A tilde and a high value (~ high), indicating a high bound only.
 * A tilde (~), indicating no bound.
+* A value, restricting the "range" to only that value.

 A [codepoint](#codepoints) range represents the set of each codepoint in the range as [alternatves](#alternative).